coinbase/coinbase-pro-trading-toolkit/README.md

 [![npm](https://img.shields.io/badge/npm-v0.3.1-green.svg)](https://www.npmjs.com/package/coinbase-pro-trading-toolkit)
 <!-- ⛔️ AUTO-GENERATED-CONTENT:END -->

+**Note**: The `gdax-trading-toolkit` package is deprecated and might have to be removed from NPM.
+Please migrate to the `coinbase-pro-trading-toolkit` package to ensure future compatibility.

 Provide all the tools traders need, both professional and hobbyist alike, to create automated trading bots on the Coinbase Pro and supported digital asset exchanges.
 Note: Node 7.6 or above is required.